menu

 Demographics

-The citizens of Pine Hill have a very low rate of college education: just 9.52% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Pine Hill has a very low overall level of education: only 9.91% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Pine Hill in 2022 was $24,820, which is lower middle income relative to Alabama and the nation.
-This equates to an annual income of $99,280 for a family of four.
+The per capita income in Pine Hill in 2022 was $24,632, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $98,528 for a family of four.
 However, Pine Hill contains both very wealthy and poor people as well.
-Pine Hill also has one of the higher rates of people living in poverty in the nation, with 37.35% of its population below the federal poverty line.
+Pine Hill also has one of the higher rates of people living in poverty in the nation, with 41.81% of its population below the federal poverty line.

 Pine Hill is an extremely ethnically-diverse town.
 The people who call Pine Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pine Hill residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Pine Hill include German, English, Irish, Scots-Irish, and Polish.
+Important ancestries of people in Pine Hill include English, Irish, Scots-Irish, German, and European.

 The most common language spoken in Pine Hill is English.
 Other important languages spoken here include Polish and African languages.